interlay/interbtc-spec/polkabtc-spec/docs/source/spec/vaultregistry.rst

 withdrawCollateral
 -------------------

-A Vault can withdraw its *free* collateral at any time, as long as there remains more collateral (*free or used in backing issued PolkaBTC*) than ``MinimumCollateralVault`` and above the ``SecureCollateralRate``.
+A Vault can withdraw its *free* collateral at any time, as long as there remains more collateral (*free or used in backing issued PolkaBTC*) than ``MinimumCollateralVault`` and above the ``SecureCollateralThreshold``.
 Collateral that is currently being used to back issued PolkaBTC remains locked until the Vault is used for a redeem request (full release can take multiple redeem requests).

 Specification